Senior Lecturer in the Discipline of Sports Management

 Grant Son is a full-time faculty member at Columbia University, teaching graduate-level courses in the discipline of Sports Management and Entrepreneurship.

 Prior to joining the faculty at Columbia in January 2018, Son taught Entrepreneurship and Sports Marketing courses at Columbia Business School and the Yale School of Management.
+He is a graduate of the University of Pennsylvania and Columbia Business School.
+Son's applied research includes serving as co-author of a Harvard Business School case study on R/GA and the LA Dodgers on the launch of the Global Sports Venture Studio.

 - M.B.A., Columbia University